 I was in the dollar store the other day when I happened upon a package of cotton makeup removers.
-There are 80 in the package for $1 do they are about a penny each.
+There are 80 in the pack for $1, so they are about a penny each.
 Now I don’t really need 80 cotton makeup remover pads because I’m mostly a natural girl.
 What to do with them?

 If I can make waterproof matches, I can use my spent Scentsy wax to make DIY fire starters with these.
 It couldn’t be more frugal or easy.

 Fire starters are handy to have around during the summer for those backyard campfire nights.
 They are handy to have around during the winter if your area is prone to blackouts.
 You can buy them as sticks at the outdoor store, but these homemade ones are so easy to make, I just can’t see spending the money.

 You really have no excuse – get prepared!
 Once your DIY fire starters are finished, make yourself a compact, waterproof kit.
 Vacuum seal several of them with waterproof matches.

-Just dip a cotton pad into the spent wax and let it dry on a piece of wax paper.
+Just dip a cotton pad (or a cotton ball) into the wax melt and let it dry on a piece of wax paper.
 I kept a small area free of wax for easy fire starting.
 I’ve also seen them cut or torn before lighting.
 It doesn’t take much wax to make your DIY fire starters, so keep a few cotton pads close and make them as you go.

 Save your old cardboard.
 Cut it into 3”x 3” pieces.
 Dip them in wax and let them dry.
 They stack easily for storage.
 I always have extra cardboard around, how about you?